Why Virtualization is now a commodity?

 Interestingly, the growth in the past decade has been accelerated because of the demand from industries in third world countries.

 Additionally, regulations across certain geographies are propelling industries to move toward a #digital #infrastructure.
-These compliances demand that technology driven solutions should be in place, which in turn add to the business opportunity.
+These compliances demand that technology-driven solutions should be in place, which in turn add to the business opportunity.

 There has been a shift from #Break/Fix #Technology #Services to the #Managed #IT #Services.
 Constantly updating the infrastructure to keep it ready for any future changes is the need of the hour.
-While this is happening, a number of governments globally are demanding for better and efficient use of technology across industries.
+While this is happening, some governments globally are demanding for better and efficient use of technology across industries.
 This means that service providers will have to build technology capabilities to serve clients in a more intelligent manner keeping in mind the compliances and regulations.

 Along with this rapid change, multi-sourcing is the new norm.
 While big clients look at awarding contracts as per service segments to different vendors, smaller companies award the contract to one single entity.
 So market participants have enough work to take one.